YS-P/SDOclust/README.md

 This project aims to explore strategies for parallelizing SDOclust.
 The main focus is on parallelizing the label extension phase, which is often the main computational bottleneck when clustering large datasets.

-The implemented approach follows a split-based strategy:
+The implemented approach follows a split based strategy:
 1. Run SDOclust on a subset of the data (split-A) to obtain observers and their cluster labels.
 2. Compress the observer set to reduce computational cost.
 3. Extend cluster labels from observers to the full dataset.